mustkhan/Hand-Gesture-Recognition-Research-UTMIST/README.md

 2. Install requirements.

-3. Use: `python webcam.py -e False -u False -cp [insert absolute path of weights here]` (If you have a GPU, use -u True)
+3. Use: `python webcam.py -e False -u False -cp [insert absolute path of weights here]` to run inferences using your webcam.
+(If you have a GPU, use -u True)

-4. if you want to train, the paths in the config files will have to be changed.
+4. if you want to train, the paths in the config files will have to be changed so don't worry about modifying those.